rito2k/MTR/README.md

 # MTR_REMOTE_MGMT
-This script loops through all valid RDP Files in a provided folder path, extracts machine and logon name for each of them and generates a Remote Desktop Connection Manager group (RDG) file for your convenience.
+This script is intended to serve as a backup management tool to address basic and initial tasks on a Microsoft Teams Room system based on Windows (MTRoW).

 ## Table of Contents